ataylor89/Math2025/rot88/README.md

 It uses the Unicode character decoding system to decode a file as text.

-By default, the built-in open function using Unicode as the encoding system.
+By default, the built-in open function uses Unicode as the decoding system.
 (It specifically uses UTF-8.)

 We can actually specify the encoding when we open a file.